JonathanDussot/star-wars-quiz/README.md

 - The information I got for my questions mostly came from [buzzfeed](https://www.buzzfeed.com/laurafrustaci/star-wars-trivia)

 - Some concepts and parts of code were taken from a [tutorial by 'Web Dev Simplified'](https://www.youtube.com/watch?v=riDzcEQbX6k) as detailed in my [script.js](script.js).

+- [Stackoverflow](https://stackoverflow.com/questions/9419263/how-to-play-audio) and their ideas of how to implement audios.

 ### Media